abhishek-ub/libc4life/README.md

 ```

 #### binary sets
 c4life's binary sets are implemented as dynamic, binary searched arrays.
 Like dynamic arrays, they support user defined item sizes.
 The constructor requires a comparison function to be used for searching, the optional field cmp_data is passed on to the function.
-Ordered sets also support specifying a function to get the key for a given item; which allows using them as maps with embedded keys.
+To enable using sets as maps with embedded keys, they support specifying a function to get the key for a given item.

 ```C